papajessie/swcpy/docs/translate.md

   * **dia_epNaval_p3cf_00_r**: "We've done it, Agent.
 One of our convoys under Imperial threat has finally escaped, thanks to the distraction created by your offensives."
   * **dia_epNaval_p3cf_01_e**: 'It was carrying supplies vital to the Rebellion.
 Strike again before they recover you will be rewarded further.
 The Empire thanks for your service on this mission, Operative.'
   * **dia_epNaval_p3cf_01_r**: "You must understand, the convoy's very existence must be kept a secret.
 If you can, maintain your attacks.
 The Alliance will reward you."
+  * **dia_epRogue1_p1c1_00**: "Hey, partner.
+Kada Jahr has a job offer for us.
+I don't know how she got it, but she's offering to pay with some heavy-duty tech."
+  * **dia_epRogue1_p1c1_01**: "You worry too much, Saponza.
+It's from a freighter that left Imperial space some time ago but was crippled by some accident."
+  * **dia_epRogue1_p1c1_02**: "A scavenger crew found it and recovered these crates, which is what I plan to pay you if you can complete the jobs I've sent over."
+  * **dia_epRogue1_p1c1_03_e**: "Operative, there's some heavy duty tech to be earned here.
+You don't want to miss out on this!"
+  * **dia_epRogue1_p1c1_03_r**: "There's some heavy duty tech to be earned here, Agent.
+Don't miss out!"
+  * **dia_epRogue1_p1c2_00_e**: "How's progress, Operative?
+I can't hold these goods forever, but I guarantee payment if you complete these jobs on time."
+  * **dia_epRogue1_p1c2_00_r**: "How's progress, Agent?
+I can't hold these goods forever, but I guarantee payment if you complete these jobs on time."
+  * **dia_epRogue1_p1cf_00**: "Nice work.
+Here's your payment, as promised.
+The scavengers scored a major haul and I'll have more work for you soon."
+  * **dia_epRogue1_p1cf_01**: "For now, if you do extra work, I'll send over extra crates."
+  * **dia_epRogue1_p2c1_00_e**: 'Hello again, Operative.
+I have another job for you, and more Data Fragments from that freighter cargo to back it up.'
+  * **dia_epRogue1_p2c1_00_r**: 'Hello again, Agent.
+I have another job for you, and more Data Fragments from that freighter cargo to back it up.'
+  * **dia_epRogue1_p2c1_01**: 'Seems there was an explosion on board some time after takeoff.
+It killed the whole crew and pushed the ship out of hyperspace.'
+  * **dia_epRogue1_p2c1_02**: "It was dumb luck the scavengers found it before anyone else.
+It won't stay secret forever, but we can both benefit from these recovered crates in the meantime."
+  * **dia_epRogue1_p2c1_03**: "Finish the job and I'll pay you well."
+  * **dia_epRogue1_p2c2_00**: "I'm keeping an eye on the scavengers.
+Nobody has let word of the freighter cargo slip- yet.
+You know how junker crews can be."
+  * **dia_epRogue1_p2cf_00_e**: "I knew you'd come through, Operative.
+Can't say the same for the scavengers.
+Rumors about the cargo are starting to go around."
+  * **dia_epRogue1_p2cf_00_r**: "I knew you'd come through, Agent.
+Can't say the same for the scavengers.
+Rumors about the cargo are starting to go around."
+  * **dia_epRogue1_p2cf_01**: "There's still time, though.
+I'll have more work for you soon, and extra crates for any more work you do on this current job."
+  * **dia_epRogue1_p3c1_00_e**: 'I have some interesting news, Operative.
+It seems the freighter was sabotaged, likely an inside job that clearly went wrong.'
+  * **dia_epRogue1_p3c1_00_r**: 'I have some interesting news, Agent.
+It seems the freighter was sabotaged, likely an inside job that clearly went wrong.'
+  * **dia_epRogue1_p3c1_01**: "I expect a rumor like that to get the Imperial Security Bureau's attention.
+Fortunately, there's still time for us to make a deal."
+  * **dia_epRogue1_p3c1_02**: 'I have some of the best crates set aside for you- if you finish this new job in time.'
+  * **dia_epRogue1_p3c1_03**: "Dealing in stolen goods is always risky, but I think you'll agree that it's worth it."
+  * **dia_epRogue1_p3c2_00_e**: "I hope you're holding up your end of things, Operative.
+ISB has just started asking questions, but I wouldn't waste time finishing this job."
+  * **dia_epRogue1_p3c2_00_r**: "I hope you're holding up your end of things, Agent.
+ISB has just started asking questions, but I wouldn't waste time finishing this job."
+  * **dia_epRogue1_p3cf_00_e**: "You've been busy, Operative.
+I'm sending payment, as promised.
+ISB has been busy, too, so I'll have one final job for you soon before I lay low."
+  * **dia_epRogue1_p3cf_00_r**: "You've been busy, Agent.
+I'm sending payment, as promised.
+ISB has been busy, too, so I'll have one final job for you soon before I lay low."
+  * **dia_epRogue1_p3cf_01**: 'In the meantime, I will pay extra for further work you put in to this job.'
+  * **dia_epRogue1_p4c1_00_e**: "I have one last job for you, Operative, then I'm burning the rest of the freighter cargo.
+Don't worry, I'll scrub anything linking either of us back to it."
+  * **dia_epRogue1_p4c1_00_r**: "I have one last job for you, Agent, then I'm burning the rest of the freighter cargo.
+Don't worry, I'll scrub anything linking either of us back to it."
+  * **dia_epRogue1_p4c1_01**: "The Imperial Security Bureau confirmed sabotage on the freighter.
+Obviously, they aren't very happy about it."
+  * **dia_epRogue1_p4c1_02**: "Fortunately, there's enough time for both of us to profit a little more.
+Finish the job, get your crates.
+Simple."
+  * **dia_epRogue1_p4c1_03_e**: "I was going to keep these Data Fragments, but they're yours if you can deliver.
+Good luck, Operative."
+  * **dia_epRogue1_p4c1_03_r**: "I was going to keep these Data Fragments, but they're yours if you can deliver.
+Good luck, Agent."
+  * **dia_epRogue1_p4c2_00_e**: "I hope you're not falling behind, Operative.
+ISB's methods are crude, but effective.
+Don't overestimate how much time you left."
+  * **dia_epRogue1_p4c2_00_r**: "I hope you're not falling behind, Agent.
+ISB's methods are crude, but effective.
+Don't overestimate how much time you left."
+  * **dia_epRogue1_p4cf_00_e**: "Time's up soon, Operative.
+The Imperial Security Bureau will discover that someone took the freighter cargo, but never who."
+  * **dia_epRogue1_p4cf_00_r**: "Time's up soon, Agent.
+The Imperial Security Bureau will discover that someone took the freighter cargo, but never who."
+  * **dia_epRogue1_p4cf_01_r**: "I wish we'd been able to make more of this deal, but I have just enough crates left to pay you for any final work on this job.
+See you later."
   * **dia_epSpaceBear_w2c1_00**: 'Hey, partner.
 My contact seems to have taken a liking to your work.
 He offered a new set of jobs for us to do, with payment of course!'
   * **dia_epSpaceBear_w2c1_01_e**: "I think it's a good chance for us to help the Empire.
 We should start on this now so we can get our hands on that new military tech."
   * **dia_epSpaceBear_w2c1_01_r**: "I think it's a good chance for us to help the Alliance.
 We should start on this fast so we can get our hands on that new tech."